Table of Contents

 The unique location of Bentota beach resort is one important reason for its popularity as a beach holiday destination in Sri Lanka.
 This picturesque location is well developed for the tourism industry and provides all types of recreation facilities for the visitors.

-Holidaymakers who choose Bentota beach are well on its way to engage in various fun-filled water sports activities.
+Holidaymakers who choose Bentota beach are well on their way to engaging in various fun-filled water sports activities.
 Surfing, kite surfing, canoeing, swimming, snorkelling, banana boating, they have it all here.
 Other than being very resourceful for the watersport activities Bentota River which flows into the sea near the resort enhances the natural beauty of Bentota beach.

 Bentota River forms the border between the western and southern provinces of Sri Lanka.
 The gently moving water mass of the Bentota River flows into the ocean in Bentota.
 This river is a gateway to the interior of Sri Lanka.
 It is suitable for medium-sized boats and you can navigate hundreds of kilometres to the interior of the island.

-The natural vegetation along the borders of Bentota River gives you the pleasure of enjoyment of a least disturbed natural riverine habitat of the island.
-Keep your eyes glued to the surrounding because you have the opportunity to spot a large number of aquatic bird species, animals such as crocodile and monitors, and fascinating mangrove forests.
+The natural vegetation along the borders of Bentota River gives you the pleasure of enjoyment of the least disturbed natural riverine habitat of the island.
+Keep your eyes glued to the surrounding because you have the opportunity to spot a large number of aquatic bird species, animals such as crocodiles and monitors, and fascinating mangrove forests.

-Bentota beach Sri Lanka – what the climate like?
+Bentota beach Sri Lanka – what is the climate like?

-Bentota climate is identical to the climate of other places in the southern and northeast Sri Lanka.
+Bentota’s climate is identical to the climate of other places in southern and northeast Sri Lanka.
 Bentota climate is warm, sunny and humid most of the time.
-Holiday vibe may be wiped out during the South-Wet monsoon from May to October due to the heavy rain in Bentota.
+The holiday vibe may be wiped out during the South-Wet monsoon from May to October due to the heavy rain in Bentota.

-Water sport is an integral part of Bentota beach, Sri Lanka and it is well-known past time for visitors in Bentota beach Sri Lanka.
-Other than the ocean the calm clear waters of the Bentota River is very suitable for various sports events such as Banana boating.
-The boathouses around Bentota are equipped with all the instruments and trainers to enables the travellers to have a safe, enjoyable and memorable time with various water sports.
+Water sport is an integral part of Bentota beach, Sri Lanka and it is a well-known pastime for visitors to Bentota beach Sri Lanka.
+Other than the ocean the calm clear waters of the Bentota River are very suitable for various sports events such as Banana boating.
+The boathouses around Bentota are equipped with all the instruments and trainers to enable the travellers to have a safe, enjoyable and memorable time with various water sports.

 City hopping Aluthgama

-The narrow road which leads to Matugama from Alutgama turns into the inland direction from Galle-Colombo Main road in the middle of the town.
-About 100 meters from the Galle road is the spot of the weekly market.
+The narrow road which leads to Matugama from Alutgama turns in the inland direction from Galle-Colombo Main road in the middle of the town.
+About 100 meters from Galle road is the spot of the weekly market.
 This is a place to bargain.
-Vendor rallies on either side of the road and have their goods on a table or temporary shelter.
-It is a common sight to see the purchasers are in discussion with street vendors in order to get a good price for products.
+Vendors rally on either side of the road and have their goods on a table or temporary shelter.
+It is a common sight to see the purchasers in discussion with street vendors in order to get a good price for products.